Taking girls abroad

 Ensure you have organised travel insurance before you book anything for your international trip, that way you're covered if anything unexpected happens.

 Complete a risk assessment to help you mitigate the risks of this trip.
-Include any Covid-19 related risks in this risk assessment and send it along with your REN form to your country or region international adviser for approval.
-Any updates to REN forms should also include an updated risk assessment.
+We've created a pre-filled risk assessment to assist you.
+It covers travel, residential, and all planned activities, including adventurous ones.
+Remember - any updates to REN forms should also include an updated risk assessment.

 Going on day trips